Chyarpsh/aws-cloud-engineer-projects/p2-lab03-vpc-traffic-flow-and-security/README.md

-# VPC Traffic Flow & Security Lab 🛡️

-# Overview

-This lab demonstrates how network traffic flows inside an AWS Virtual Private Cloud (VPC), and how to properly secure workloads using routing, security groups, and network ACLs.
-The lab also shows how to manage and view VPC resources across multiple AWS regions.

-What This Project Covers

-Creation and configuration of Route Tables, Internet Gateways, Subnets

-Instance-level security using Security Groups (inbound/outbound rules)

-Subnet-level security using Network ACLs (custom ACLs with allow/deny rules)

-Comparison between security groups and network ACLs — instance-level vs subnet-level protection

-Multi-region resource deployment and cross-region resource visibility

-Use of AWS tooling (e.g. Global EC2 / VPC dashboard) for auditing resources

-# Architecture & Concepts

-Route Table: determines how network packets are routed — e.g. a route to 0.0.0.0/0 via an Internet Gateway makes a subnet public.

-Internet Gateway (IGW): enables Internet connectivity to subnets flagged as public.

-Security Group: acts as a stateful firewall at the instance level.
-We configured:

-Inbound: HTTPS (port 443) from anywhere (IPv4)

-Outbound: default allow-all

-Network ACL (NACL): acts at the subnet level, stateless, allowing both allow- and deny- rules.
-Custom NACLs default to “deny all” until explicitly permitted — giving a second layer of subnet-level security beyond security groups.

-Multi-region awareness: VPC resources (VPC, IGW, Security Group, etc.) created in a non-default region (e.g. us-west-1) to simulate a multi-region environment.
-Used a global EC2/VPC view to monitor resources across regions.

-# Steps / What I Did

-Created a new VPC and configured subnets.

-Set up a Route Table — added a route for 0.0.0.0/0 targeting an Internet Gateway (IGW) to make the subnet public.

-Created an Internet Gateway and attached to the VPC.

-Launched EC2 instance(s) inside the subnet.

-Created and assigned a Security Group to the instance: configured inbound and outbound rules (HTTPS inbound, outbound all).

-Created a custom Network ACL for the subnet: initially “deny all”, then added explicit allow rules — demonstrating a default-deny subnet-level firewall.

-Deployed resources in a separate AWS region (e.g. us-west-1) to test cross-region deployments.

-Used AWS console’s global EC2/VPC dashboard to view and audit resources across all regions.

-(All steps, configuration details, and reflections are in the included PDF: VPC_Traffic_Flow_and_Security.pdf.)

-# What I Learned / Key Takeaways

-Route tables + IGW define whether a subnet is public or private.

-Security Groups provide fine-grained, instance-level protection — only allow what’s needed.

-Network ACLs add a subnet-level security boundary — ideal as a “defense-in-depth” layer.

-Custom NACLs default to deny all, which is a safer baseline than default “allow all.”

-Deploying VPC infrastructure across regions helps simulate real-world, global-scale architecture.

-Using global resource-view tools simplifies multi-region resource review and auditing.
+## VPC – Traffic Flow & Security Lab

+# 🧭 Project Summary

+This lab explores how network traffic flows within a Virtual Private Cloud (VPC) in Amazon Web Services (AWS), and demonstrates how to build security boundaries using Route Tables, Security Groups, and Network ACLs.
+It also includes a multi-region deployment and shows how to track resources across regions using AWS console tools (e.g. “Global EC2/VPC” view).
+The goal: understand instance-level vs subnet-level security, routing, and secure cloud network architecture.

+# 🔧 What You’ll Learn / What the Lab Does

+Create and configure Route Tables and Internet Gateways (IGWs) to manage public/private subnet routing.

+Define Security Groups to control instance-level inbound/outbound traffic.

+Define Network ACLs (NACLs) for subnet-level packet filtering, with explicit allow/deny rules.

+Compare and contrast Security Groups vs Network ACLs: stateful vs stateless, instance-level vs subnet-level, default behaviors, rule definitions.

+Deploy VPC resources (VPC, subnets, IGW, Security Group, optional NACL) in a non-default AWS region — simulating a multi-region architecture.

+Use AWS console (or relevant monitoring tools) to view and audit resources across all regions — demonstrating cross-region awareness for real-world cloud operations.

+# 📄 Architecture & Concepts Overview

+Route Table + IGW → Public Subnet: Using a route like 0.0.0.0/0 pointing to IGW turns a subnet into a public subnet.

+Security Groups (SG): Instance-level firewalls, stateful — only allow rules, manage inbound and outbound separately.
+In this lab: inbound HTTPS from anywhere, outbound default-allow.

+Network ACLs (NACLs): Subnet-level firewalls, stateless — can have allow and deny rules.
+A custom NACL defaults to “deny all”, encouraging least-privilege by default.

+Defense in Depth: Combining SGs and NACLs adds layered security — stricter control at both instance and subnet layers.

+Multi-Region Deployment & Global View: Deploy resources outside default region; use global resource visibility (e.g. AWS Global EC2/VPC dashboard) to track resources — useful in distributed or multi-region architectures.

+# 🛠️ Lab Steps (What Was Done)

+Create a new VPC with subnets.

+Attach an Internet Gateway (IGW) to the VPC.

+Create a Route Table and add a route (0.0.0.0/0 → IGW) to make the subnet public.

+Launch one or more EC2 instances inside that public subnet (or plan for future workload).

+Define a Security Group for the instance(s): allow inbound HTTPS (port 443) from anywhere (IPv4), allow default outbound.

+(Optional / recommended) Create a custom Network ACL for the subnet: remove default allow-all rules, define explicit allow/deny as needed — implement least-privilege subnet firewall.

+(Optional) Launch resources in a different AWS region than default — e.g. deploy VPC in “us-west-1” (or other) to simulate multi-region.

+Use AWS console’s multi-region/global view (e.g. Global EC2/VPC) to locate and audit all VPC-related resources across regions.

+Document all steps, configurations, screenshots, and reflect on security/routing implications (as captured in the PDF).

+All configuration details, screenshots, routing tables, SG/NACL rules, and reflections live inside the provided VPC_Traffic_Flow_and_Security.pdf.

+# ✅ Key Takeaways & Lessons Learned

+Route tables + IGW determine public vs private subnets.

+Security Groups provide fine-grained, stateful, instance-level security.

+Network ACLs provide subnet-level, stateless, allow/deny security — good for extra layer of defense.

+Default NACLs are permissive — custom NACLs should default to deny, then open only necessary traffic.

+Using both SGs and NACLs enforces a layered security posture (defense-in-depth).

+Multi-region resource tracking (via AWS global view tools) is important to manage distributed infrastructure and ensure visibility.

+Proper documentation, screenshots, and configuration notes help replicate, audit, and cleanup resources (especially to avoid unexpected bills).

+# 📂 Lab Files / Project Structure
+/VPC_Traffic_Flow_and_Security/
+│
+├── VPC_Traffic_Flow_and_Security.pdf    # Full documentation: architecture, screenshots, configs, reflections
+├── README.md                             # This file
+└── screenshots/               # Folder for any screenshots referenced in the PDF/documentation

+# 📈 About This Project

+This lab is part of a broader roadmap in the aws-cloud-engineer-projects repository, aimed at building end-to-end AWS cloud engineering skills — from networking and security to compute, storage, DevOps, and beyond.

+It demonstrates a foundational understanding of cloud network architecture and security practices, which are essential for real-world cloud/DevOps roles.